SanderVanderlinden/advent-of-code-2023/app/src/main/resources/day08/README.md

 ### Problem Description

-Caught in a sandstorm on Desert Island, you come across a set of maps and instructions.
-Your task is to navigate a network of labeled nodes using left/right instructions to reach the destination node, ZZZ.
+Caught in a sandstorm on Desert Island, you find a set of maps and instructions to navigate a network of labeled nodes.
+The objective is to follow left/right instructions to move from node AAA to ZZZ.

 ### Network Example

 - Instructions: RL
 - Nodes:
   - AAA = (BBB, CCC)
   - BBB = (DDD, EEE)
   - CCC = (ZZZ, GGG)
   - DDD = (DDD, DDD)
   - EEE = (EEE, EEE)
   - GGG = (GGG, GGG)
   - ZZZ = (ZZZ, ZZZ)

-Follow the left/right instructions, repeating them as necessary, to reach the node ZZZ.
+Follow the instructions, repeating them if necessary, to reach ZZZ.

 ### Task

-Determine the number of steps required to reach the node ZZZ following the left/right instructions.
+Determine the number of steps required to reach ZZZ.

 ---

-[Placeholder for Part Two - Once details are provided, this section can be updated accordingly.]
+## --- Part Two ---

+### Enhanced Challenge: Ghost Navigation

+Reinterpreting the maps for ghost navigation, you realize you must start at every node ending with A and follow the paths until all paths end at nodes ending with Z.

+### Enhanced Example

+- Instructions: LR
+- Nodes:
+  - 11A = (11B, XXX)
+  - 11B = (XXX, 11Z)
+  - 11Z = (11B, XXX)
+  - 22A = (22B, XXX)
+  - 22B = (22C, 22C)
+  - 22C = (22Z, 22Z)
+  - 22Z = (22B, 22B)
+  - XXX = (XXX, XXX)

+Simultaneously navigate from all A-ending nodes and track the number of steps until only Z-ending nodes are reached.

+### Enhanced Task

+Calculate the steps required until you're only on nodes that end with Z.

 ---